Inclusive Halloween: Campaigners call for more costumes for disabled people | ITV News

-Inclusive Halloween: Campaigners call for more costumes for disabled children and adults
+Inclusive Halloween: South Shields mum joins campaign for more costumes for disabled people

 Campaigners are calling on the fashion industry to offer more options for disabled children and adults at Halloween.